 Here’s a whole bunch of information and advice on how to get you and your children walking, scooting or cycling during the school or college run.

 Ditching the car will help your children get some fresh air, grow their confidence and help them learn how to plan trips.
-Plus, it’ll help you keep clear of traffic jams and delays that are only going to become worse come school time!
+Plus, it’ll help you keep clear of traffic jams and delays.

 Stop making car trips to the school or college gates

 Swap them to cycling, walking or scooting, at least part of the way

 GO! and get them to school or college on time with less annoying traffic